Briefs: Crestline library holding special collection - NewsBreak

 Peanut butter collection in Crestline

-CRESTLINE — The Crestline Public Library, 324 N. Thoman St., is collecting 16-ounce peanut butter jars during February and early March.
+CRESTLINE — The Crestline Public Library, 324 N. Thoman St. is collecting 16-ounce peanut butter jars during February and in early March.
 The peanut butter will be shipped to feed the hungry in Haiti.
 Any type of peanut butter in a 16-ounce jar is being accepted.

 For the past 23 years, New Vision radio has been the area collection agency for the peanut butter drive.